 Our business continues to generate significant cash flows from operations.
-Our target ratio of consolidated funded debt less qualified cash to Adjusted EBITDA is 3.5 times, and we expect that this ratio could typically range from 3.0 times to 4.0 times.
-We expect to continue to use excess cash flows from operations for debt repayment.
-Subject to market conditions, we may also resume our share repurchase program.
+Our ratio of consolidated funded debt less qualified cash to Adjusted EBITDA was 4.31 times as of June 30, 2018, which is above our target ratio of 3.0 times to 4.0 times.
+We expect to be within the target range by the end of 2018 by continuing to use excess cash flows from operations for debt repayment.
+We may also consider other allocations of our capital.